project-oak/oak/experimental/modular_oak_functions/README.md

 In a real implementation each module will be implemented in a separate crate, and, where possible, will be `no_std`-compatible.

-The implementation starts with a configuration flow:
+The implementation starts with a configuration process, faking empty control frames to each of the configurable services:

 - IoListener
   - Demux